LS2 Section Ion Channels and Membrane Transporters

-Since 2022, researchers working in Switzerland on ion channels and membrane transporters are coming together to establish a community under the umbrella of Life Sciences Switzerland (LS2).
-The LS2 section on Ion Channels and Membrane Transporters is an outgrowth of two SNSF-funded National Centers of Competence in Research (NCCR) - TransCure and Kidney.CH - both of which were active from 2010 to 2022 and focused entirely or in part on these membrane transport proteins.
-A dynamic community of scientists from Swiss research institutions has grown around these two NCCRs.
+On February 16, 2022, Swiss researchers working on ion channels and membrane transporters came together to establish a community under the umbrella of Life Sciences Switzerland (LS2).
+The LS2 section on Ion Channels and Membrane Transporters is a continuation of two SNSF-funded National Centers of Competence in Research (NCCR) - TransCure and Kidney.CH - both of which were active from 2010 to 2022 and focused entirely or in part on membrane transport proteins.

-This section aims to maintain this multidisciplinary community beyond the NCCRs' lifespan and foster collaboration among its members.
-It envisions productive networking with other LS2 sections.
-It aims to develop into a reference cluster for Swiss scientists working on the physiology, cell biology, biochemistry, biophysics, structural biology, and pharmacology of ion channels and membrane transporters.
+This section aims to maintain the multidisciplinary community beyond the NCCRs' lifespan and foster collaboration among its members and with other other LS2 sections.
+It aims to become a reference cluster for Swiss scientists working on the physiology, cell biology, biochemistry, biophysics, structural biology, and pharmacology of ion channels and membrane transporters.

 University of Bern